Working Papers

 Work in Progress

-What Drives Stock Return Ignorance? (with Yulia Merkoulova, Chris Veld and Guangli Zhang) [piloting]
+What Drives Stock Return Ignorance? (with Yulia Merkoulova, Chris Veld and Guangli Zhang) [pilot completed]

 Policy Work